Enchufa2/nantools/README.md

 ...
 ```

 Each line belongs to one duplicate pair identified.
-The first two numbers mean that the packet number 74349 is duplicate from 8 positions before, etc.
+The first two numbers mean that the packet number 74349 is a duplicate from 8 positions before, etc.

 Since searches over a sliding window can be a very heavy task, this tool supports multithreading.
 For more info and usage notes, run: